Sheetalgit5/Sheetalgit5/README.md

 ---
 ---

-# 🚀 About Me
+# 👨‍💻 About Me

-✨ BCA Graduate from **Presidency College Bangalore**

-✨ Passionate about **Software Development, Web Technologies, and Data Analytics**

-✨ Interested in creating modern, interactive, and user-friendly web applications

-✨ Strong communication, analytical thinking, and teamwork abilities

-✨ Quick learner who enjoys exploring new technologies and solving real-world problems

-✨ Looking forward to opportunities where I can contribute, learn, and grow professionally
+Passionate Software Developer and Web Development Enthusiast skilled in Python, HTML, CSS, JavaScript, Flask, and Data Analytics.
+Focused on building modern, responsive, and user-friendly web applications while continuously learning new technologies and improving problem-solving skills.

+---

+# ✨ Quote

+> “Turning ideas into reality through code and creativity.”
 ---

 # 🛠️ Tech Stack